praveenhm/AweSome-HackerNews/dev-scratch.md

-Spark memory setup for 100GB memory and 100 vCores spark-shell \
+Spark memory setup for 100GB memory and 100 vCores
+As the executors increases, the storagememory accordingly decreases

+spark-shell \
 --master yarn \
 --deploy-mode client  # change this to cluster \